carriercomm/mod_logcpu/README.md

 mod_logcpu adds the ability to include elapsed CPU seconds per request using a new LogFormat directive: %...E

-This logs CPU seconds for forked processes, as well as requests handled exclusively by the Apache children themselves (e.g. mod_php).
+This logs CPU seconds for requests handled exclusively by the Apache children themselves (e.g. mod_php).
 This has been tested with mpm_event and mpm_prefork, both of which work.

 Installation & Configuration
 ----------------------------